Skip to Content

 • Use summary attributes for complicated tables.

-and elements to affect layout.
+• Use elements for tabular data, and to affect layout.

 • Avoid cells that span multiple rows or multiple columns.